jshian/Comp3111H-project/readme.md

 1. On *Machine B*, do the following: (Honors Extra Task 2)
 	1. Set up your towers however you like.
 	1. Run the game in `simulate` mode.
 Verify that when the game is over, there is no option to submit your score to the leaderboard, but you can see *Score A* up there.
 	1. Playthrough a game in `play` mode with built towers.
-When the game is over, submit your score to the leaderboard and note it down as *Score B*.
+When the game is over, submit your score to the leaderboard.
 Verify that the leaderboard is in descending order from top to bottom.
 	1. Playthrough 8 more games in `play` mode but without building any towers, and submit each score to the leaderboard.
 Verify that the leaderboard is still in descending order from top to bottom.
 	1. Playthrough a game in `play` mode with built towers.
-When the game is over, submit your score to the leaderboard and note it down as *Score B*.
-Verify that the leaderboard is in descending order from top to bottom, and that only 10 scores are being displayed.
+When the game is over, submit your score to the leaderboard.
+Verify that the leaderboard is still in descending order from top to bottom, and that only 10 scores are being displayed.

 ### Notes